-All staff on our camps are dedicated to the safety and wellbeing of every child.
-The following highlights some key information on the physical aspects of the camp.
+All staff on our Manchester United Soccer Schools are dedicated to the safety and wellbeing of every player.
+The following highlights some key information on the physical aspects of the Manchester United Soccer Schools.

-What will happen if my child gets injured during the course?
+What will happen if my child gets injured during the Manchester United Soccer Schools ?

 Injuries are unfortunately part of contact and collision sports such as soccer.
 A fully qualified professional, will be pitch side at all sessions to assess injuries and treat them accordingly.
 Anything urgent and the child is taken to hospital immediately.
-Physios are on the campus 24/7.
+The coach will assess the injury on arrival and offer advice.

 Our Manchester United Soccer Schools coaches help to minimize the number of injuries by ensuring that all children actively partake in an extended warm-up and cool-down before and after every session.